Cliff Keen: Honors and accolades

 In 1958, Keen was named to the Helms Hall of Fame.
 In 1976, Keen was one of five charter members of the National Wrestling Hall of Fame.
 In 1980, he was inducted into the University of Michigan Athletic Hall of Honor as part of the third induction class.
 Only three University of Michigan coaches (Fielding H. Yost, Fritz Crisler and Ray Fisher) were inducted into the Hall of Honor before Keen.
-In 2011, he was named to the Sporting Goods Hall of Fame posthumously.
+In 1990, Varsity Arena, home of Michigan's wrestling, men's gymnastics, and women's volleyball teams, was renamed Cliff Keen Arena in his honor.
+In 2011, he was named to the Sporting Goods Industry Hall of Fame posthumously.

 Death and family

 Keen died at age 90 at his home in Ann Arbor.

-He was survived by his son, James Keen and a daughter, Joyce Novak.
-His wife Mildred Keen, and daughter Shirley (Keen) Leahy, preceded him in death.
+He and his wife Mildred had a son, James Keen and two daughters, Joyce Novak and Shirley (Keen) Leahy.
 His brother Paul V. Keen coached the University of Oklahoma wrestling team to a national championship.
 Paul Keen followed his brother into the National Wrestling Hall of Fame in 1977.
 His older brother, Paul, was also named 1940 U.S. Olympic Wrestling Coach and served two terms as Mayor of Norman, OK.
 His oldest brother, Bill, was a district court judge in Oklahoma for over 30 years.